-If you’re a student applying to college this year, possibly the most important thing you must know is how to apply for federal aid by filling out the FAFSA, or the Free Application for Federal Student Aid.
+If you’re a student applying to college this year, possibly the most important thing you must know is how to apply for federal aid by filling out the Free Application for Federal Student Aid, or FAFSA.

 What is the FAFSA and why is it important?

 The FAFSA is the Free Application for Federal Student Aid and students (and their parents) complete it in order to receive government financial aid for college.
 The FAFSA helps colleges and the U.S. Department of Education evaluate your financial need, and determine how much financial support you require.

 The FAFSA is your portal to federal and state student aid, including loans (money you have to pay back), grants (money you don’t have to pay back), and work-study positions (money you have to work for).

 The FAFSA helps determine not only what aid you qualify for, but your expected family contribution toward the cost of your education, which will vary by school.
 The information you provide about your family’s income on the FAFSA is shared with the colleges you intend to apply to, and state higher education agencies where those schools are located.